Jobs and Opportunities at EdTech Hub

 Qualifications

-• Extensive knowledge of the education and political landscape of one or more Southeast Asian countries
+• Extensive knowledge of the education and political landscape of the Maldives.

 • Excellent written and verbal communication skills in English